SamFrederickson/CS360FairHomePro/README.md

 # cs360
- This project was created by Samuel Frederickson, Zackary Hale, Chase Gornick.
+ This project was created by Samuel Frederickson, Zachary Hale, Chase Gornick.
  It was constructed on the UIDAHO University Server provided by Instructor Hasan, Jamil.

 # SETUP: